Background

 Virtual Environments

 Dependencies can differ from tap to tap, so it is best to use a virtual environment to isolate the tap’s Python dependencies.
+You can create a virtual environment named.venv

 in your tap workspace with:

-Dependency Files | Command |
+Dependency File | Command |

 ---|---|